The Listening Room

 The title was inspired by the poet Dale Wimbrow who challenges us to be true to yourself.

-The first movement was selected by the 2022 International Composers Festival in May, Sussek, UK and is published separately as a woodwind quintet called KING FOR A DAY.
+The first movement was selected by the 2022 International Composers Festival, Sussek, UK and is published separately as a woodwind quintet called KING FOR A DAY.

 The first three movements are published separately as THREE REFELCTIONS with the option of adding a trumpet.